rsheyd/google-jobs-scraper-v2/README.md

 This is a fork of the original [Google Jobs Scraper](https://github.com/alimahmoud7/google-jobs-scraper) project.
 I plan to maintain and update it as needed to ensure continued functionality and address any potential issues with outdated dependencies.

-Simply, The script fetches all the jobs from Google Careers for a specific location and saves them to a CSV file for easy filtering and analysis.
+The script fetches all the jobs from Google Careers for a specific location and saves them to a CSV file for easy filtering and analysis.

 ### How to Run the Program